pblischak/polyfreqs/README.md

 --------

 **Release notes**

+ - **v1.0.2** -- Small patch that updated code for sampling genotypes during the MCMC that was giving underflow errors when total read counts are high (~1000x coverage).

  - **v1.0.1** -- Removed dependency on the RcppArmadillo `sample()` function by coding our own version (`nonunif_int()` in the **sample_g.cpp** source file).
 The Gibbs sampler should run a bit faster now.